lsst-dm/dm_dev_guide/team/onboarding.rst

   - AURA employees will be able to access the AURA e-mail system at https://mail.lsst.org/owa
   - For non-AURA employees, this will forward to your institutional address (as registered with the `Contacts Database <https://project.lsst.org/LSSTContacts/MemberListPage1.php>`_)

-- The JIRA project management tool: http://jira.lsstcorp.org/
+- The Jira project management tool: http://jira.lsstcorp.org/
 - The Confluence wiki: https://confluence.lsstcorp.org
 - The DocuShare document archive: https://docushare.lsst.org